Wackelzahn/RPI_VenusOS_Carrier/README.md

 <!-- TO DO: add more details about me later -->

 ## Retaining settings after Firmware update
 All settings are retained after a Firmware update, except the Anlaog Inputs.
-To be re-installed like above
+To be re-installed:
-- add the line "dtoverlay=mcp3208:spi0-1-present" to config.txt again.
+- add the line `dtoverlay=mcp3208:spi0-1-present` to config.txt again.
-- copy and override the file "dbus-adc.conf" in /etc/venus again. finish
+- copy and override the file `dbus-adc.conf` in `/etc/venus` again.
+**finish**
+  ##

 Special Thanks to Rob Duthie who helped me to get the Analog Inputs working.
 See.. [link](https://communityarchive.victronenergy.com/articles/38710/victron-raspi-hat.html)